hailex42/configure-ad/README.md

 <p>
   Log into Client-1 as mydomain.com\jane_admin.

       - Open system properties.
       - Click “Remote Desktop”
       - Then Click "select users that can remotely access this PC"
+      - Remote Desktop Users> Add
-      - Type 'Domain users' and then click check names... then click ok.
+      - Select Users or Groups> In the 'Enter the object names to select' fied, type: 'Domain users' and then click check names... then click ok.

 You can now log into Client-1 as a normal, non-administrative user now
 </p>